serdarbozoglan/CapstoneProject/DataWrangling/a.md

 ## 3. Going Over Data Points for Every Feature

+We examined every feature of dataset in terms of data sanity.
+Some columns were regarded as unnecessary for cancellation prediction and were dropped.
+Some other columns belonged to actual happened flights and those columns were also dropped.
+Some columns were dropped after EDA and those are the columns dropped in total `[LongestAddGTime, TotalAddGTime, FirstDepTime, CancellationCode, LateAircraftDelay, SecurityDelay, NASDelay, WeatherDelay, CarrierDelay, Year, Quater, Month, DayofMonth, DayOfWeek, FlightDate, OriginCityName, OriginState, DestCityName, DestState, CRSDepTime, DepTime, DepDelay, DepDel15, DepartureDelayGroups, DepTimeBlk, WheelsOff, WheelOn, TaxiIn, CRSArrTime, ArrTime, AirTime, ArrDelay, ArrDelayMinutes, ArrDel15, ArrivalDelayGroups, ArrTimeBlk, ActualElapsedTime, Company, Distance]`

 ## 4. Cleansing Outliers

 ## 5. Getting Rid of Null/Missing Values